Skip to content

 We have an open-label extension study running.
 37 people went into the study.
 All 37 remain and some have been on therapy now for over two years.
 We've had people going back to work who haven't been able to work for a long time — in one case, for 10 years out of work.

 Our collaboration with BMS is in the precision cardiology space.
 We're looking to open up a whole new field again by targeting genetic diseases that cause cardiomyopathies (diseases of the heart muscle).
-The collaboration involves five targets with BMS, and we also have our own wholly-owned precision cardiology programs.
+The collaboration involves up to five targets with BMS, and we also have our own wholly-owned precision cardiology programs.

 We're aiming to change what happens in the cardiologist's office by opening up the possibility for people to be genetically sequenced.
 In the longer term, we'll have a range of different therapies directly targeting the underlying genetic cause of that cardiomyopathy.
-That's where our collaborations have been very strategic — they're about expanding the technology into areas we're not pursuing ourselves.
+That's where our collaborations have been very strategic — they're about expanding the technology into areas or targets that we're not pursuing ourselves.

 We also have a collaboration with Eli Lilly in the immunology space.
 We're not looking to direct our technology to immunology ourselves, but it makes sense to do that with a partner like Lilly.